178619/Stube/README.md

 While Stube currently is just a fork repository that adds barely more than some Javascripts, its ultimate goal is to create a complete personal media streaming server while being light-weighted, portable and simple enough.
 You will be able to access all the media files you own in your Stube (in a million years).

+Supported File Formats:
+- Video
-Supported Video Files: MP4
+    - MP4
-Supported Audio Files: MP3, FLAC, OGG
+    - OGG (OGV)
+- Audio
+    - MP3
+    - FLAC
+    - WAV
+    - OGG (OGA)
+- Playable Files (Metadata are ignored)
+    - WEBA
+    - WEBM

 All differences from the original work:
 - Has a video controller based on Javascript, for both pointers and keyboards.
 Enabled when Javascript is on.